dominika-malinowska/bridge-risk-assessment-insar/README.md

 2) Risk calculations
+- first, risk_assessment/bridges_db/process_bridges_db.py should be run.
+It requires the long-span bridges database, available on request from authors of the associated [paper](https://doi.org/10.1080/15732479.2019.1639773).
+The dataset should be placed in data/bridge_db.
+The processing might take quite a lot of time.

+'''python
+../.venv/bin/python -m risk_assessment.bridges_db.process_bridges_db

+- then, once the bridge geometries are generated, they should be divided into segments with risk_assessment/bridges_db/divide_into_segments.py

+'''python
+../.venv/bin/python -m risk_assessment.bridges_db.divide_into_segments

+- next, zonal statistics should be generated with:

+'''python
+ ../.venv/bin/python -m risk_assessment.bridges_db.get_zonal_stats_from_bridge_lines

+- finally, data can be analysed with the following code to produce final risk scores

+'''python
+ ../.venv/bin/python -m risk_assessment.risk_calculation.lsb_risk_analysis

+- to get source data for plots the following should be run:

+'''python
+ ../.venv/bin/python -m risk_assessment.risk_calculation.plots_source_data_generation

 3) Paper figures

 To reproduce plots from the paper, one can use the src/plots_for_paper/generate_plots.ipynb notebook.
 It makes use of plots source data published in [zenodo repository](10.5281/zenodo.15797030), but the data can be reproduced with the risk calculation scripts.